17ms/golfed.xyz/content/blog/dockerized-onion-service.md

 ### Onionscan

-[Onionscan](https://onionscan.org/) is the Tor Project's contributors's recommendation for detecting possible misconfigurations or information leaks.
+[Onionscan](https://onionscan.org/) is the Tor Project's contributors' recommendation for detecting possible misconfigurations or information leaks.
 The original project is practically abandoned, but here's [an up-to-date fork](https://github.com/415ALS/onionscanv3) with v3 address support.

 ### Onion-Location